 A: Hurricanes can blow in anytime from early June through the end of November.
-With their accompanying torrential downpours and winds that blow up to 111 mph, hurricanes can have devastating effects on properties and lives.
+With their accompanying torrential downpours and winds that blow up to 111 mph or more, hurricanes can have devastating effects on properties and lives.

 As a homeowner, a hurricane – or any strong storm – can prove to be your biggest nightmare.
 Storm damages can easily cost thousands of dollars to fix.

 Of course, there are precautions and safety measures you can take to protect your property from storms, but where do you begin?
 It’s all so overwhelming!

 No worries; McCoy Federal Credit Union can help you prepare!
 We’ll walk you through the entire process for keeping you, your loved ones, your home and your property safe when the wild storms blow in!

 1.)
 Check your insurance coverage